Tha Doggfather: Title and Artwork

+Recording and production

 Production

 During the departure of Dr. Dre from Death Row Records, the majority of this album was produced and mixed by DJ Pooh.
 In addition to DJ Pooh, Daz Dillinger and several other producers contributed to this album.
 In 1996, in an interview with Rap City, Snoop Dogg revealed that he had been working with Dr. Dre for this album; however, he had been prevented from doing so by Suge Knight.
 The album samples songs such as "It's Like That" performed by Run-D.M.C., "Vapors" performed by Biz Markie, "More Bounce to the Ounce" performed by Zapp & Roger, and "Oops Up Side Your Head" performed by The Gap Band.
 The Doggfather also marked the debut of Snoop Dogg as a record producer on the track "(O.J.)
 Wake Up".
 Snoop Dogg also was beginning to be acknowledged on how to play keyboard by a high-profile producer named L.T.
 Hutton, who led a hand providing some production on that track as well.

-The illustration on the back cover of the CD was done by Joe Cool, the same artist who did the front cover of Snoop's previous album Doggystyle.